hbshci/fhi/content/challenge/faqs.md

 1. #### How is this different from other Challenges?

     We believe innovations need to spread faster.
-We are focused on speeding up the adoption of innovations that have already demonstrated value and that could benefit from wider dissemination through the powerful combination of the participants in the Forum on Health Care Innovation and the Harvard faculty and alumni network.
-We are not a business plan competition.
+We are focused on speeding up the adoption of innovations that have already demonstrated value on a small scale and could benefit from wider dissemination through the powerful combination of the participants in the Forum on Health Care Innovation and the Harvard faculty and alumni network.
+This is not a business plan competition.

 1. #### Who should apply to the Health Acceleration Challenge?

     We welcome applications from all types of people—individuals and teams, clinicians and administrators, technologists and scientists, and those inside or outside the health care industry—anyone with a proven health care innovation.
 All types of organizations are invited to apply as well—established or early stage, for profit or non-profit, from within the United States or outside.

-1. #### Do I have to be a for-profit entity?
+1. #### Do you prefer for-profit or non-profit entities?

-    No. For-profit and non-profit ideas are both welcomed for consideration.
+    No preference.
+For-profit and non-profit ideas are both welcomed for consideration.

 1. #### Do I have to be based in the United States or Boston?